‘Days Of Our Lives’ Spoilers: Diana Decides To Kill Marlena, Claire Commits Another Shocking Act

-Days of our Lives spoilers for Friday, March 8, 2019 reveal that a murder plot will be brewing in Salem, and more bad blood will form.
+Days of Our Lives spoilers for Friday, March 8, reveal that a murder plot will be brewing in Salem, and more bad blood will form.

-According to a recent report by Soap Hub, Days of our Lives will watch some major drama go down at the end of the week.
-Diana Colville will decided that it’s time to get rid of Dr. Marlena Evans (Deidre Hall) once and for all.
+According to a recent report by Soap Hub, Days of Our Lives will watch some major drama go down at the end of the week.
+Diana Colville will decide that it’s time to get rid of Dr. Marlena Evans (Deidre Hall) once and for all.

 Diana will decide on a way to get Marlena out of the picture, and it seems that murder will be on her mind.
-Diana, who is still harboring feelings for Marlena’s husband, John Black (Drake Hogestyn) from decades ago, needs to get Doc out of the way in order to have John all to herself.
+Diana, who is still harboring feelings for Marlena’s husband, John Black (Drake Hogestyn), from decades ago, needs to get Marlena out of the way in order to have John all to herself.

-Meanwhile, John will be on to Diana, and believe that her motives are not pure.
+Meanwhile, John will be on to Diana, and believes that her motives are not pure.
 He’ll break into Diana’s safe on Friday, and he could find something shocking.
 Perhaps he’ll learn that Leo Stark (Greg Rikaart) is not really his son, or he may see something that pertains to Diana’s dirty dealings, or even her murder plot against his beloved wife, Marlena.

 Either way, John will be ready to take on Diana if she’s planning something unsavory in the future.